Filters for Domain Analytics Technologies API

 try {

-// Instead of 'login' and 'password' use your credentials from https://app.dataforseo.com/api-dashboard
+// Instead of 'login' and 'password' use your credentials from https://app.dataforseo.com/api-access

 $client = new RestClient($api_url, null, 'login', 'password');